binhnguyennus/awesome-scalability/README.md

 # Awesome Scalability, Availability, and Stability Back-end Design Patterns
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of selected readings to illustrate Scalability, Availability, and Stability Design Patterns in Back-end Development.
+Concepts are explained in the articles of notable engineers (Martin Fowler, Robert C. Martin, Tom White, etc) and high quality sources (highscalability.com, infoq.com, etc).
+Case studies are taken from battle-tested systems that serve millions of users (Netflix, Instagram, Riot Games, LINE, etc).

 #### What if your Back-end went slow?
 > Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) by reviewing [design principles](#principles).
 You can also check some [talks](#talks) of elite engineers from tech giants (Google, Facebook, Netflix, etc) to see how they build and scale their systems.